chanan/AkkaGuice/README.md

 ### On Demand Creation of Actors

-ActorRefs can also be request from Guice on demand.
+Per Request ActorRefs can also be requested from Guice on demand.
 All injections will still be resolved.
 This example is from services.HelloActor:

 ```java